 If you’re uncomfortable going totally naked, bring a bathing suit.
 Some hotel spas will provide paper underwear.
 Ask when you’re making your reservation what is provided so you can decide beforehand what you’re most comfortable with.

 What to Expect at a Moroccan Hammam Spa at a Hotel

 The receptionist said “take everything off” when she handed over a robe, paper thong, and flip flops.
-Obviously if you’re going to a Moroccan hammam spa in Morocco, your spa specialist might not speak English.
-It was clear this would be the case when my attendant handed me a towel, motioned that I take off my robe, and led me to a steam room after I walked out of the locker room.
+Obviously, if you’re going to a Moroccan hammam spa in Morocco, your spa specialist might not speak English.
+It was clear this would be the case when my attendant handed me a towel, motioned that I take off my robe, and led me to a steam room after I walked out of the changing room.

 I was traveling with a friend, which helped ease some of the awkwardness.
 We had read in the treatment description that we’d be in the steam room for about 10 minutes, but after what seemed like forever, an attendant came in and gave us water bottles.
 Unclear if we were able to leave, we stayed in the steam room another 15 to 20 minutes, and ultimately decided to walk out when we couldn’t handle the heat anymore.

 The attendants didn’t seem to mind, though looking back they probably thought we were crazy for staying in there so long.
 They directed us to the hammam’s beautiful (but completely open) mosaic showers.
 My friend was directed through another opening to a more private shower, and I was asked to take off my towel and paper underwear as I was rinsed off.
 I was then asked to lay down on a marble slab where my attendant said “henna” (like the tattoo) and applied a thick, brown-blackish paste to my body.
 After letting my skin absorb this goo, it was back to the shower to be rinsed.